-If a combat deployment is in your future, be sure to learn about the Savings Deposit Program, a savings account that earns you 10% interest.
-An effective way to collect some savings, the Savings Deposit Program can help you and your family achieve your financial goals.
+If a combat deployment is in your future, be sure you learn about the Department of Defense Savings Deposit Program, a savings account that earns you 10% interest, before you deploy.
+This program is an effective way to build up your savings to help you and your family achieve your financial goals.

 Am I eligible?

-- You’re active duty or an activated Guard or reserve member.
-In both cases, you must be deployed receiving Hostile Fire Pay/Imminent Danger Pay.
+- You’re on active duty or are an activated Guard or reserve member.
+In both cases, you must be deployed and receiving Hostile Fire Pay/Imminent Danger Pay.

-- You deploy to an area in support of Operation Enduring Freedom/Operation Iraqi Freedom.
-You’re also eligible if you deploy to other contingency operations where you receive HFP/IDP.
+- You deploy to an area where you receive HFP/IDP.

-- You serve in the combat zone or in direct support of a designated combat zone.
-And you must serve for more than 30 consecutive days.
+- You serve in a combat zone or in direct support of a designated combat zone.
+You must serve for more than 30 consecutive days.

-- You serve in the combat zone for at least one day for three consecutive months.
+- You serve in a combat zone for at least one day for three consecutive months.
 This situation is likely if you’re in a special operations unit.

-- You’re serving in OEF/OIF in the Arabian Peninsula area.
-This includes the Persian Gulf (the Arabian Peninsula, the Strait of Hormuz, or the Gulf of Oman), Bahrain, Iraq, Iran, Israel, Jordan, Kyrgyzstan, Kuwait, Lebanon, Oman, Pakistan, Qatar, Saudi Arabia, Tajikistan, Turkey, United Arab Emirates, Uzbekistan and Yemen.
+- You’re serving in the Arabian Peninsula area.
+This includes the Persian Gulf (the Arabian Peninsula, the Strait of Hormuz or the Gulf of Oman), Bahrain, Iraq, Iran, Israel, Jordan, Kyrgyzstan, Kuwait, Lebanon, Oman, Pakistan, Qatar, Saudi Arabia, Tajikistan, Turkey, the United Arab Emirates, Uzbekistan and Yemen.

-Your eligibility for the program stops the day you leave the designated combat area and redeploy home.
+Your eligibility for the program stops the day you leave the designated combat area.

 Why use the Savings Deposit Program?

-The SDP earns you 10% interest on every dollar saved during a combat deployment (most commercial savings accounts earn no more than 1 or 2%).
-The program helps you reach your short- and long-term financial goals more quickly because you can:
+The SDP earns you 10% interest on every dollar saved during a combat deployment (most commercial savings accounts earn no more than 1% or 2%), up to $10,000.
+The program helps you reach your short- and long-term financial goals more quickly by allowing you to:

 - Earn after you return home.
 Continue to earn 10% interest for 90 days after you redeploy home, unless you request to withdraw funds before then.

 - Build your savings while serving.
-Coming home to extra savings in your account may help you pay down debt or contribute toward a financial goal, and help reduce some of the stress that financial issues can cause.
+Coming home to extra savings in your account may help you pay down debt or contribute toward a financial goal, as well as help reduce some of the stress that financial issues can cause.

 - Stop depositing money at any time.
-There’s no penalty for stopping deposits into your SDP.
+There’s no penalty if you stop making deposits into your SDP.